 Frequently Asked Questions

-The original Hebrew name of Jesus is Yehoshua or Yeshua, derived from Joshua, which means 'salvation.'
-Despite all the modern doctrinal claims to the contrary, Yeshua NEVER claimed to be God (Yahweh) or God in the flesh.
-He did, on numerous occasions, claim that he is the Son of God, which is sufficient for salvation.
+Despite all the modern doctrinal claims to the contrary, Yeshua (Jesus) NEVER claimed to be God (Yahweh) or God in the flesh.
+He did, however, on numerous occasions, claim to be the Messiah and the Son of God.

 Initially, it was comprised of Hebrews who recognized that Yeshua was the promised Messiah of God.
-It met in homes, continuing to keep God's Commandments while exploring and rejoicing in all the fulfilled Messianic prophecies, especially the final, sacrificial atonement for their sins.
-To the contrary, most churches today set aside God's Commandments in favor of their doctrines and traditions.
+It met in homes and continued to keep God's Commandments while exploring and rejoicing in all the fulfilled Messianic prophecies, especially the final, sacrificial atonement for their sins.
+To the contrary, most churches today bear little resemblance to the original church, setting aside God's Commandments for their own doctrines and traditions.

 Biblically speaking, "Faith is being sure of what we hope for and certain of what we cannot see."
 Hebrews 11.
-Many have faith in God and an eternal destiny in Heaven.
+Many people have faith in God and believe in an eternal destiny in Heaven.
+Others have faith in people or institutions of this world.
+The key to faith is the object.
+While anything in this world is subject to failure, God never fails.
+So the key to faith is the object of that faith.

 Even those who do not believe in God have faith.
-If they didn't, they'd never drive down a two-lane road where the only thing that separates them from an oncoming car and eternity is a yellow line.
+If they didn't, they'd never drive down a two-lane road where the only thing keeping them from departing this earth is a thin yellow line.
+The only difference is the object of faith.

 We all believe in something.
 Even believing in nothing is a belief.
 Generally, we tend to believe what is handed down to us or taught in lectures or sermons.
-Some beliefs are based on common sense, while others are rooted in a myriad of worldly philosophies or religious doctrines.
+Some beliefs are based on common sense, while others are rooted in worldly philosophies or religious doctrines.

-With SimplyGOD's emphasis on common sense instead of religious doctrines, we hope they will reconsider God's existence and His remaining five commandments.
+With SimplyGOD's emphasis on common sense instead of religious doctrines, we hope they will reconsider embracing the rest of them.

 Heaven is a spiritual kingdom that we can, as spiritual beings, live in NOW.
 It has a Constitution consisting of the Ten Commandments and a hierarchy from least to greatest.